SamuelSwartzberg/flashcardifying_text_temp/inf.md

 stderr   2

 using `-` to refer to stdin or stdout is a common convention specified by posiz, but not a feature of the shell or anything else

+When you open a file on unixy systems, the kernel creates a file descriptor for the file using (amongst other things) the relevant the inode

 #### daemons